Firm News & Events arrow Health Resolutions

 Going To The Gym

 January is the busiest month of the year at most gyms around the country.
-According to the International Health, Racquet, and Sportsclub Association (IHRSA), more than 12% of gym memberships annually consist of eager New Year’s resolutionists who have no idea where to start.
+According to the International Health, Racquet, and Sportsclub Association (IHRSA), more than 12% of gym memberships annually consist of eager New Year’s revolutionists who have no idea where to start.
 Gym equipment can be extremely dangerous for those who don’t know how to use it.
 These machines can put massive amounts of stress on your muscles and bones, easily causing fractures, strains, sprains, and other overuse injuries that can be hard to recover from.
 These are the most common newbie gym member mistakes:

 • doing too many reps of one exercise